 In the interwar years, Patton served in various tank and cavalry units, eventually reaching the rank of colonel.
-Following the Japanese attack on Pearl Harbor, Patton commanded the 1st and 2nd Armored Divisions before traveling to North Africa to Patton led the US 7th Army during lead forces there.
-His philosophy, "We shall attack and attack until we are exhausted, and then we shall attack again," earned him the nickname "Old Blood and Guts."
-Patton's firm leadership led to the first significant American victory against the Nazis the Allied invasion of Sicily.
+Following the Japanese attack on Pearl Harbor, Patton commanded the 1st and 2nd Armored Divisions before traveling to North Africa to lead forces there.
+His

-in 1943.
-He went on to plan the invasion of Sicily and led the 3rd Army during Operation Overlord.
 Patton helped thwart the German attack at the Battle of the Bulge, capturing 10,000 miles of territory and liberating the country from Nazi rule.

 Following Germany's surrender at the end of the war, Patton publicly criticized the Allies' de-Nazification policies and was ultimately removed from command.
-On December 8, 1945, Patton went with his chief of staff, Hobart Gay, for a pheasanthunting trip.
+On December 8, 1945, Patton went with his chief of staff, Hobart Gay, for a pheasant-hunting trip.
 As he rode, he commented, "How awful war is.
 Think of the waste."
-Then, moments later his car hit an Army truck.
+Then moments later his car hit an Army truck.
 While the other passengers in the car were only slightly hurt, Patton hit his head and was paralyzed.
 He spent the next 12 days in the hospital and was told he'd never ride a horse again, to which he responded, "This is a hell of a way to die."
-Passing in his sleep on the afternoon of December 21, 1945, he was then buried in the Luxembourg American Cemetery per his wishes.
-He wanted to be buried with his men.
+He passed in his sleep on the afternoon of December 21, 1945.
+He was then buried in the Battle of the Bulge.
+Luxembourg American Cemetery per his wishes to be buried with his men.

-Patton led the relief effort of trapped US troops at Bastogne during the Battle of the Bulge.
+Patton led the relief effort of trapped US troops at Bastogne during the